The Importance of Drafting Transport Contracts for Legal Security

 Carrier Obligations Regarding the Cargo

 The contract must outline the carrier’s responsibilities for the care, custody, and safe delivery of the cargo.
-These obligations typically include taking receipt of the cargo in good condition, transporting it safely, adhering to technical standards, and delivering it to the destination under the agreed terms.
+These obligations typically include receiving the cargo in good condition, transporting it safely, adhering to technical standards, and delivering it to the destination under the agreed terms.

-Additionally, the contract should specify the circumstances under which the carrier is exempt from liability, such as losses arising from the inherent vice of the cargo or inadequate packaging by the shipper.
+Additionally, the contract should specify the circumstances under which the carrier is exempt from liability, such as losses arising from the cargo’s inherent vice or the shipper’s inadequate packaging.
 Clarity in this section is vital for establishing legal security.

 Obligations of the Cargo Owner and Shipper